TianaD/Reading-Notes/Class01.md

 ### Blockquotes
 To create a blockquote, add a greater than symbol (>) in front of a paragraph.
 >This is living now.
+>This is living now.
+>This is living now.

 #### For blockquotes with ***multiple paragraphs***, add a greater than (>) on the blank lines between the paragraphs.
 >Miss Polly had a Dolly